 With greater societal and environmental responsibility, and the increased focus on the future of the industry, organizations can expect more scrutiny on how they choose to sell their products.
 It is not enough to make decisions through only an economic lens; a truly responsible business should challenge itself to ensure that its products are sold to those who share a commitment to responsible usage.

 Extractives have a unique capacity to generate wealth and support development if well managed.
 For example, consider the metals required to make a smartphone or tablet.
 A responsible miner may opt to sell to those with recycling commitments, or commitments to ensuring the technology is enabling improved communication or education.

 Similarly, efficient vehicles will allow for greater utility to be obtained from petroleum products, presenting oil companies with a challenge to act responsibly and seek out markets that promote and reward efficient fuel usage, even where the net result may be a lower demand for petroleum products.

-Designing advantaged portfolios requires hard work to analyse data, compare trade-offs and make tough choices.
-Incorporating a responsible lens presents an even greater challenge – to understand the product lifecycle in sufficient detail to ensure optimal societal value is derived from it and to have the confidence and conviction to empower decisions on that basis.
-Making these responsible decisions will deliver a reputationally resilient organisation and facilitate a “societal license” to operate.
+Designing advantaged portfolios requires hard work to analyze data, compare trade-offs and make tough choices.
+Incorporating a responsible lens presents an even greater challenge – to understand the product lifecycle in sufficient detail to ensure optimal societal value is derived from it, and to have the confidence and conviction to empower decisions on that basis.
+Making these responsible decisions will deliver a reputationally resilient organization and facilitate a “societal license” to operate.

-As the world transitions to an economy that promotes long-term planetary sustainability and survival, companies have to realise when the value of their businesses could be at risk – and evolve accordingly.
+As the world transitions to an economy that promotes long-term planetary sustainability and survival, companies have to realize when the value of their businesses could be at risk – and evolve accordingly.
 Parts of the extractives industry have started to progress toward a more responsible business model.
-However, there remain tough choices for the industry ahead and the most resilient organisations that build the greatest competitive advantage will be leading, rather than lagging, in ensuring responsibility.
+However, there remain tough choices for the industry ahead, and the most resilient organizations that build the greatest competitive advantage will be leading, rather than lagging, in ensuring responsibility.